kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 AdmissionCheck is a non-namespaced API object used to define details about an admission check:

 - **controllerName** - identifies the controller that processes the AdmissionCheck, not necessarily a Kubernetes Pod or Deployment name.
 Cannot be empty.
-- **retryDelayMinutes (deprecated)g** - Specifies how long to keep the workload suspended after a failed check (after it transitioned to False).
+- **retryDelayMinutes (deprecated)** - Specifies how long to keep the workload suspended after a failed check (after it transitioned to False).
 After that the check state goes to “Unknown”.
 The default is 15 min.
-- **parameters** - identifies additional resources providing additional parameters for the check, e.g. [`ProvisioningRequestConfig`](/docs/admission-check-controllers/provisioning/#provisioningrequest-configuration)
+- **parameters** - identifies a configuration with additional parameters for the check, e.g. [`ProvisioningRequestConfig`](/docs/admission-check-controllers/provisioning/#provisioningrequest-configuration)

 An AdmissionCheck object looks like the following:
 ```yaml